 Founded in 1987, Skyland Ranch has been helping alcoholics and addicts recover from addiction.
 Formerly an attorney and judge from San Diego, Mr. Pitkin (Pa), moved to the Pacific Northwest to help others battle addiction using horses as a primary tool.

 Skyland Ranch provides a drug and alcohol-free environment for men who have had difficulty in remaining sober.
-While we are not a primary treatment program, we offer a lifestyle with substantially more structure than a halfway house or outpatient treatment program.
 The program provides a structured living environment of interdependence with other residents and “support team” while engaging in equine therapy.
 Residents attend multiple Alcoholics Anonymous and Narcotics Anonymous meetings, both on and offsite, for the discussion of addiction and living issues.

 Our main purpose is to offer this unique recovery tool to families of all walks of life.
 The fact that we are well below the cost of other programs is not an indication of a lesser quality.
 We are unique in that we offer two separate enterprises symbiotically.
 We are fond of saying that “the horses take care of the residents and the residents take care of the horses.”
 Guided trail rides help support the residence program.